Upper West Side: Subway expansion

 This further stimulated residential development of the area.
-The stately tall apartment blocks on West End Avenue and the townhouses on the streets between Amsterdam Avenue and Riverside Drive, which contribute to the character of the area, were all constructed during the pre-depression years of the twentieth century.
-A revolution in building techniques, the low cost of land relative to lower Manhattan, the arrival of the subway, and the popularization of the formerly expensive elevator made it possible to construct large apartment buildings for the middle classes.
+The stately tall apartment blocks on West End Avenue and the townhouses on the streets between Amsterdam Avenue and Riverside Drive, which contribute to the character of the area, were all constructed during the pre-Great Depression years of the twentieth century.
+A revolution in building techniques, the low cost of land relative to Lower Manhattan, the arrival of the subway, and the popularization of the formerly expensive elevator made it possible to construct large apartment buildings for the middle class.
 The large scale and style of these buildings is one reason why the neighborhood has remained largely unchanged into the twenty-first century.

 The neighborhood changed from the 1930s to the 1950s.
 In 1932, the IND Eighth Avenue Line opened under Central Park West.
 In 1940, the elevated IRT Ninth Avenue Line over Columbus Avenue closed.
 Immigrants from Eastern Europe and the Caribbean moved in during the '50s and the '60s.
 The Lincoln Center for the Performing Arts opened in the 1960s.

 The early 20th century marked the beginning of a significant Jewish presence on the Upper West Side.
 By 1930, Jewish residents constituted approximately one-third of the population living between West 79th and West 110th Streets, from Broadway to the Hudson River.